loki3/flexagonator/docs/script.md

 * Defining flexagon structure
     * **pats:** create a new flexagon with the given structure
+    * **numPats:** create a new flexagon with the given number of pats, but only one leaf per pat
 * Flexes
     * **flexes:** perform a series of flexes
     * **reverseFlexes:** run a series of flexes in reverse, effectively undoing them